fjdu/myRadex/README.md

 **What's new**

+- 2022-06-06: `myRadex` is now included in the Astrophysics Source Code Library as ["myRadex: Radex with a twist"](https://ascl.net/2205.011).

 - 2021-11-25: Instead of being calculated from the energy levels, now the frequencies in the input file will be used by default.
 Also the energy level numbers will not be subtracted by 1 by default.
 For backward compatibility, two Boolean options are added: `recalculateFreqWithEupElow` and `iLevel_subtract_one` (both are `False` by default).
 - 2020-04-05: A function for calculating critical densities of all the transitions of a molecule is included.